 Next, businesses that create things (home builders, drywallers, concrete, et cetera) will have a large cost of goods sold.
 I like to add as much here as possible since the number is expected to be large.
 Adding expenses to COGS can clean up a tax return that in hard to interpret without an audit.

 Back in 2010 I wrote a 10-part series on the IRS audit process from beginning to end.
 Rather than re-write the whole thing, I included the links below for your leisure reading.
-The audit process has not changed much in six years so the information is accurate.
-However, HubPages, where I published the articles, has had many changes over the last six years.
-They have auto-editors changing things once in a while.
-Just something to consider as you read.
+The audit process has not changed much over the years so the information is accurate.

 All this audit talk is dry reading until you get a letter from your Great Uncle.
 It might be a good idea to bookmark this page for future reference.